 YOU GUYS, I almost DIED.

 First, my sister acted like it was no big deal.
 Second, she didn’t call me the second after it happened.
 Doesn’t she know I love her!?
 After I picked my jaw up off the floor (it was there a while), I come to find out that my brother-in-law is friends with Emma’s brother.

-I don’t usually think of myself as celebrity obsessed, but when I heard this, I felt celebrity obsessed.
-Which made me feel crazy and ridiculous because I just legit want to be her friend because she looks like the funnest person ever!
+I don’t usually think of myself as celebrity-obsessed, but when I heard this, I felt celebrity-obsessed.
+Which made me feel crazy and ridiculous because I just legit want to be her friend because she looks like the funniest person ever!